Odhynn/Naerk/content/Factions/Locust Blight.md

 > > | Members | more than 1000 hermit druids and nomads |
 > > | Region | [[Rammok Wastes]] |
 > > | Leader | First Scourge [[Neeral Wildfire]] |

+ An extremist group of druids and shamans, who believe that civilization and nature are growing out of control and the only way to restore balance is to free [[Il'vec]].
+Their efforts, however, remain fruitless.